DSpace/RestContract/pooltasks.md

 * uuid: mandatory, the uuid of the item object

 Return codes:
-* 200 OK - if the operation succeed
+* 200 OK - if the operation succeed.
+This include the case of no matching tasks where a 0-size page json representation is returned.
 * 400 Bad Request - if the uuid parameter is missing or invalid
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
 Only users with ADMIN right can use the endpoint